MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-enter-data-directly-into-desktop.md

 If you want to shape the data you entered or pasted, select **Edit** to open **Power Query Editor**.
 You can shape and transform the data before bringing it into Power BI Desktop.
 Select **Load** to import the data as it appears.

 When you select **Load**, Power BI Desktop creates a new table from your data, and makes it available in the **Fields** pane.
-In the following image, Power BI Desktop shows my new table, called *Table1*, and the two fields within that table that were created.
+In the following image, Power BI Desktop shows your new table, called **Table**, and the two fields within that table that were created.

 ![Screenshot shows the table created with the two fields loaded into Power BI Desktop.](media/desktop-enter-data-directly-into-desktop/enter-data-directly_3.png)